tapyu/generic-prog-lang-lessons/README.md

 ### Interpreted programming languages

+[An][2] interpreter is a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
+An interpreter generally uses one of the following strategies for program execution:

+- Parse the source code and perform its behavior directly.
+[In][3] this case, the interpreter is composed of two parts: a parser and an evaluator.
+After a program is read as input by an interpreter, it is processed by the parser.
+The parser breaks the program into language components to form a parse tree.
+The evaluator then uses the parse tree to execute the program.
-In interpreted programming languages, the source code is typically translated into an intermediate representation known as bytecode.
+- [*Bytecode interpreters*][4]: They translate source code into some efficient intermediate representation or object code and immediately execute that.
+In this case, the source code is typically translated into an intermediate representation known as bytecode.
 The bytecode is a lower-level, platform-independent representation of the source code.
 This bytecode is then interpreted within a runtime environment or virtual machine by the interpreter, which executes the program.

-- **Source Code**: The programmer writes source code in a high-level programming language.
-- **Bytecode generation**: The source code is translated into an intermediate representation (often bytecode) by interpreter at runtime.
-- **Execution**: The bytecode is interpreted and executed within a runtime environment or virtual machine.
-The interpreter reads and executes the instructions in the bytecode line-by-line.

 Key aspects of interpreted programming languages